An equivalence of multistatistics on permutations: Introduction

 The algebra of noncommutative symmetric functions \NCSF~\cite{NCSF1} has been studied in algebraic combinatorics during the past twenty years.
 It is a graded algebra $\NCSF=\displaystyle\bigoplus_{n\geq 0}\NCSF_n$, where $\NCSF_n$ is of dimension~$2^{n-1}$ for $n\geq 1$, so that its bases are indexed by integer compositions, that is, finite sequences of positive integers of sum~$n$.
 There are many purely combinatorial problems related to this algebra such as, for example, the explicit description of the relations between different bases through their transition matrices.
 In this paper, we shall be interested in the basis introduced by Tevlin in~\cite{Tev}, the so-called monomial basis of \NCSF, for which the transition matrices~${\goth M}^{(n)}$ with the ribbon basis have been described in~\cite{HNTT}.

-In this last paper, the authors prove that the coefficient ${\goth M}^{(n)}_{I,J}$, indexed by two integer compositions~$I$ and~$J$, is equal to the number of permutations satisfying $\GC(\sigma) = I$ and $\Rec(\sigma) = J$, where $\GC$ and $\Rec$ are two statistics that will be recalled later.
+In this last paper, the authors prove that the entry ${\goth M}^{(n)}_{I,J}$, indexed by two integer compositions~$I$ and~$J$, is equal to the number of permutations satisfying $\GC(\sigma) = I$ and $\Rec(\sigma) = J$, where $\GC$ and $\Rec$ are two statistics that will be recalled later.
 Some properties of this basis correspond to properties of the PASEP (Partially Asymmetric Simple Exclusion Process), a physical model in which particles hop back and forth (and in and out) of a one-dimensional lattice.
-More precisely, in the study of the basis of Tevlin, the sum of the coefficients of the rows of the transition matrices ${\goth M}^{(n)}$ corresponds to the unnormalized steady-state probabilities of one state of the PASEP with $n-1$ sites.
+More precisely, in the study of the basis of Tevlin, the sum of the entries of row $I$ of the transition matrix ${\goth M}^{(n)}$ corresponds to the unnormalized steady-state probability of the state of the PASEP with $n-1$ sites corresponding to $I$.

 In the combinatorial version of the PASEP, the steady-state probabilities are computed through the enumeration of the so-called permutation tableaux, an object introduced in~\cite{CW}.
 These objects are certain fillings of Ferrers diagrams.
 There is a simple bijection between a state of the PASEP with~$N$ sites and a Ferrers diagram of semi-perimeter~$N$ such that the steady-state probability of this state of the PASEP corresponds to the sum of the fillings of the Ferrers diagram as permutation tableaux.
-Moreover, in~\cite{SW} the authors present a bijection between permutation tableaux and permutations such that the permutation tableaux of a given shape are sent to the permutations of a given~$\GC$.
+Moreover, in~\cite{SW} the authors present a bijection between permutation tableaux and permutations such that the permutation tableaux of a given shape are sent to the permutations of a given~$\GC$ statistic.

 In the PASEP context, there exists a natural $q$-statistic on permutation tableaux that becomes the number of $\312$ patterns on permutations (denoted by $\tto$) thanks to the bijection of~\cite{SW}.
 It is then natural to define a $q$-analog of the basis of Tevlin as the functions whose transition matrices ${\goth M}^{(n)}(q)$ with the ribbon basis are such that ${\goth M}^{(n)}_{I,J}(q)$ is the sum of the $q^{\tto(\sigma)}$ for all~$\sigma$ satisfying $\GC(\sigma) = I$ and $\Rec(\sigma) = J$.